-Did you know that you might be adding more stress to you life in the form of self-stress and not even realize it?
-What is the difference between self-stress and real stress?
-How do we know which one we are experiencing and why is it so important to know the difference?
+Did you know you might add more stress to your life through self-stress without realizing it?
+What is the difference between self-stress and natural stress?
+How do we know which one we are experiencing, and why is it important to understand the difference?

-Real stress come from the pressures of life that are unavoidable.
+Natural stress comes from the pressures of life that are unavoidable.
 We all experience this to one degree or another.
 It can be illness, family issues, career challenges, relationship difficulties, finances, death of loved ones, or any difficult life event that causes a heavy heart.

-Self-stress on-the-other-hand is the natural default of the mind that adds unnecessary burden on top of our real stress.
-It may be replaying worries in our head, or fretting about something that hasn’t happened yet, perhaps ruminating on a hurtful situation, etc. The problem is that self-stress turns into real stress.
-When we experience them together it becomes multiplied stress.
-If not managed properly in time it will have an affect on our spiritual, emotional and physical health.
+Self-stress, on the other hand, is the default of the mind that adds unnecessary burden on top of our genuine stress.
+It may be replaying worries in our head, fretting about something that hasn’t happened yet, perhaps ruminating on a hurtful situation, etc. The problem is that self-stress turns into real stress.
+When we experience them together, it becomes double stress.
+If not appropriately managed, over time, it will affect our spiritual, emotional, and physical health.
 Here are some questions to consider to see if we might fall into the category of self-stress:

 1. Do I find myself worrying quite a bit?